The Wedding Day Timeline of Your Dreams | Tips to having a Stress-Free Wedding Day Timeline!

 A wedding day timeline (otherwise known as a run-sheet or day-of timeline) is essentially a reference point for everyone involved in the running of your day.
 Creating a wedding day timeline will give both you, your suppliers and your loved ones a clear idea on how the day is going to run from start to finish – allowing you to step back and truly enjoy every moment, without worrying about the finer details!
 Even if you aren’t planning an intimate elopement in the forest, a timeline will keep you determine what your entire day will look like!

+After years of photographing weddings under almost every circumstance, we have come to understand the tremendous value of a timeline.
 Your wedding day timeline can also help to save time and stress throughout the planning process, too.
 The full picture of your wedding day might seem overwhelming and intimidating at first, but breaking up your day into smaller, more manageable chunks of time will help you understand exactly how things will flow.

 There’s nothing better than a stress-free wedding day when everything runs like clockwork, wedding party and family are on time for photos, your guests are having the time of their lives, and you soak in every special moment with each other.
 Though it sounds too good to be true, you can have the smooth sailing wedding of your dreams.
 After years of shooting weddings of all shapes and sizes, we can attest to the fact that the biggest secret weapon to making this happen is a well-planned wedding day timeline!

 Now maybe you are sitting there thinking, “No way, I’m such a go-with-the-flow person.
 I don’t need a timeline!”